 Autoflight Aviation Technology unveiled its two-seat, all-electric V600 eVTOL prototype in April 2019 at the Aero Friedrichshafen air show.
-The designation V600 refers to the 600-kg (13,231-pound) upper weight limit for the European Union Aviation Safety Agency's ultralight type certification class.
-This model appears to be a platform from which to develop a larger, and as-yet unnamed, eVTOL with four seats.
+The designation V600 referred to the 600-kg (13,231-pound) upper weight limit for the European Union Aviation Safety Agency's ultralight type certification class.
+However, plans for this two-seat model seem to have been superseded by the larger Prosperity I model (see below).

 At the time of the Aero Friedrichshafen 2019 launch, Autoflight indicated that it was just a few weeks away from making a first flight with the V600.
 However, this had still not happened as of September 2020.
 The program timeline calls for a production version of a larger "production-grade vehicle" to be ready to fly in 2022, with passenger operations projected to start in 2025.
 The aircraft is intended for a variety of roles, including air-taxi services and cargo delivery.

-The China-based company has a Germany-based subsidiary called AutoFlightX.
-On September 13, 2020, it unveiled a new unmanned cargo-carrying eVTOL designated as the V400 and confirmed that it also has plans for a larger logistics aircraft called the V1000.
+At the same time, the China-based company established a Germany-based subsidiary called AutoFlightX.
+On September 13, 2020, it unveiled a new unmanned cargo-carrying eVTOL designated as the V400 and confirmed that it also has plans for a larger logistics aircraft called the V1000 and a 50-kg payload vehicle called the V50.